tsahara/r7rs/content/example.md

 system state, and {\tt h} is an initial guess for the length of the integration step.

-The value returned by {\cf integrate-system} is an infinite stream of system states.
+The value returned by ``integrate-system`` is an infinite stream of system states.

 \begin{schemenoindent}